 Substance abuse intensive outpatient programs, like PHPs, are intended for people who don’t need medically supervised detoxification or round-the-clock care.
 As previously mentioned, IOP’s may be right for people as the next step after rehab and a PHP.

-An IOP may be shorter than a PHP, lasting just a few hours and only a couple days a week.
-Yet for someone recovering from addiction, this can be the difference between staying the path of recovery and falling back into behaviors that foster addiction.
-Many of these programs strongly encourage participation in a 12-step program, as they have helped many people stay the path of sobriety for decades.
+An IOP may be shorter than a PHP, lasting just a few hours and only a couple of days a week.
+Yet for someone recovering from addiction, this can be the difference between staying on the path of recovery and falling back into behaviors that foster addiction.
+Many of these programs strongly encourage participation in a 12-step program, as they have helped many people stay on the path of sobriety for decades.

 You may be back to your normal, daily activities of work, school, or family life, but the pull of addiction can still be a threat.
-Intensive outpatient programs allow you to continue treatment principles when you’re confident enough to begin your new, substance-free life, but still need the principles of treatment to help you stay on track.
+Intensive outpatient programs allow you to continue treatment principles when you’re confident enough to begin your new, substance-free life but still need the principles of treatment to help you stay on track.

 The following are some ways intensive outpatient programs may help you in your recovery efforts:

 - Offering you the next “step-down” after rehab or a PHP

 - Networking: having a strong support group is important to recovery success, and IOPs may provide the small, safe environment you need for your continued efforts

 - Teamwork: continual support from staff and peers